kadiryaylagul/Herakles_Test/README.md

 HeraklesTask\target\default-html-reports\index.html
 HeraklesTask\target\cucumber-html-reports\overview-failures.html
 In the case of test failures, a screen-shot of the UI at the point of failure is embedded into the report.

-API acceptance tests result in a HTML report for each feature in SovosChallenge\target\surefire-reports\emailable-report